-Reasons to learn German Great reasons motivate individuals across the globe to learn and speak German.
+Great reasons motivate individuals across the globe to learn and speak German.
 It’s a deeply entrenched medium of expression in music, film, literature and fine arts.
 Significant works in history, theology, philosophy and psychology are written in the language.
 Science and technology, along with a wide range of academic and applied disciplines have made great advancements using the language.

 It’s a major language of communication in business, trade and tourism.
 Germany is an economic leader in the European Union and ranks among the largest economies worldwide.
 Many international companies are based in Germany.
 It is recognised as one of the top exporters and importers in the world.